digitalideation/prompt_h2501/notes/day01.md

 - Show how adding _time of day_, _light source_, and _camera angle_ deepens storytelling.
 - Have students create a short description, then ask their peers to sketch or imagine the composition before generating it — emphasizing clarity of visualization.

 ### Outcome for Blocks 1–3

-After these sections, students should be able to:
+After these sections, you should be able to:

 - Explain core principles of text-to-image generation.
 - Use descriptive modifiers that clearly communicate style and mood.